-Note that cases 2 and 3 above are not exclusive: the violations of case 2 are in fact included in those of case 3.
-In case 2, all declarations in the visible part of the package are analyzed as well as their bodies when explicitly marked with a SPARK\Mode aspect.
-In case 3, only those declarations and bodies explicitly marked with a SPARK\Mode aspect are analyzed.
+Note that the second and last cases above are not exclusive: the violations of the second case are in fact included in those of the last case.
+In the second case, all declarations in the visible part of the package are analyzed as well as their bodies when explicitly marked with a SPARK_Mode aspect.
+In the last case, only those declarations and bodies explicitly marked with a SPARK_Mode aspect are analyzed.

-3.2.2 Modifying Code To Remove SPARK Violations
+3.2.2 Modifying Code to Remove SPARK Violations

-In many cases, code can be modified so that either SPARK violations are removed completely or can be moved to some part of the code that does not prevent most of the code from being analyzed.
-In general, this is good because SPARK violations point to features that can easily lead to code that is more difficult to maintain (such as side effects in functions) or to understand (such as pointers).
-Below, we consider typical SPARK violations found in Ada code and how to address each by modifying the code.
-When code modification is not possible or too complex/costly, the code with the violation should be excluded from analysis by following the recommendations of the previous section.
+In many cases, code can be modified so that SPARK violations are either removed completely or are moved to some part of the code that does not prevent most of the code from being analyzed.
+In general, this is good because SPARK violations identify features that may be more difficult to maintain (such as side effects in functions) or to understand (such as pointers).
+Below, we consider typical SPARK violations found in Ada code and show how to address each by modifying the code.
+When code modification is not possible or is too complex/costly, the code with the violation should be excluded from analysis by following the recommendations of the previous section.
 The following table lists the main restrictions of SPARK that lead to violations in Ada code and how they are typically addressed, as detailed in the rest of this section.

-How to remove the violation?
-How to hide the violation?
-Use of Use references, addresses, or Use a private type, defined as access type in a private section access indexes in an array or a marked SPARK_Mode Off type collection Side- Transform function in procedure Mark function body with SPARK_Mode Off and function effect in with additional parameter for spec with Global =&gt; null to hide side-effect function result Exception Use result value to notify caller Split subprogram into functionality without exception handler, handler of error when recovery is and wrapper with exception handler marked with required SPARK_Mode Off access to "T" is not allowed in SPARK access type is not allowed in SPARK
+How to remove the violation How to hide the violation Use of Use references, addresses, or Use a private type, defined as access type in a private section access indexes in an array or a collection marked SPARK_Mode Off type Side Transform function to a Mark function body with SPARK_Mode Off and function effect in procedure with additional spec with Global => null to hide side-effect function parameter for result Exception Use result value to notify caller Split subprogram into functionality without exception handler, handler of error when recovery is and wrapper with exception handler marked with required SPARK_Mode Off access to "T" is not allowed in SPARK access type is not allowed in SPARK